NicolasDuponchel/TeachingAndroid/ChuckNorrisJokes/README.md

 First of all, this json file needs to be changed into kotlin class so that we can use it in the app.
 [Kotlinx Serilaization][kotlinSerial] will help us achieve this *conversion*.

 * Import `Kotlinx.serialization` lib into your app.
 You will need to import both [plugin][kotlinSerialPlugin] and [runtime library][kotlinSerialLib].
-Prefer usage of groovy for now.
+Prefer usage of groovy DSL for now.

-> :mag: *To import with Gradle, keep it simple and prefer using Groovy DSL.*

 * Once you're done with imports, create a class `Joke` matching json format and tag it as `Serializable`.